-South Korean protesters march against President again
+South Korean protesters march again

 Another, holding a candle and with her child beside her, said: "I brought my child so that she could witness democracy in action and also to show her this dark time in our history."

-Park is South Korea's first female President.
-She's also the daughter of Park Chung-hee, the country's President from 1961 to 1979, who was assassinated by his own intelligence chief.
+Park is South Korea's first female president.
+She's also the daughter of Park Chung-hee, the country's president from 1961 to 1979, who was assassinated by his own intelligence chief.

 The late Park is hailed by some as the mastermind behind the country's current prosperity but criticized by others as a dictator who violated human rights and crushed dissent.

 Other issues dogging Park

-She addressed some of the rumors swirling around her, during this unusually tense period.

-"There are even talks of me being immersed in a cult or resorting to shamanism in the Blue House (presidential palace).
-I would like to say that this is absolutely not true," she said.

-Yet the classified information scandal, while rare and shocking in South Korea, isn't the only reason many are calling for her to step down.
+The classified information scandal, while rare and shocking in South Korea, isn't the only reason many are calling for her to step down.

 Unions, in particular, have come out strongly against her.